 If you are a student transferring from another university, TAFE or a private (VET) college or tertiary institution you can also submit a portfolio to support your application.
 Your Portfolio can boost your chances of receiving an offer.
 Portfolios may include a personal statement along with art, design, digital or written work.

-UNSW Art & Design is looking for you to show your potential as an artist, designer or art theorist, with a commitment to succeed in the creative studies.
+UNSW School of Art & Design is looking for you to show your potential as an artist, designer or media creative, with a commitment to succeed in the creative studies.

 To demonstrate this, the portfolio will need to include: